Opening a bank account can be a simple task, but in some cases it can be a long and tedious process.

 Keep in mind that if you have decided to live in France, you cannot open a Swiss bank account and will have to get an account with one of the numerous banks in France.
 (Société Générale, Crédit Agricole etc.)

 Credit Suisse is a large bank with branches all over Geneva.
 They also have branches all over Switzerland so it’s usually easy to access your money.
-They have special offers for students where you get a free account including a Maestro card, credit card of your choice, preferential interest rate, online banking and usually a nice welcome gift (in Fall 2011 it was a voucher for a free flight with Swiss Airlines).
+They have special offers for students where you get a free account including a Maestro card, credit card of your choice, preferential interest rate, and online banking.
 They have a location close to the Institute at Rue de Lausanne 17.
 As mentioned earlier some banks ask for your Permit B and some don’t.
 According to most students all they needed to get a bank account at this location was a passport, student card/justification and an address.

 Post Finance has the advantage of being the only place guaranteed to open an account without having a Permis B (but again you will need an attestation from the OCP) and is the choice of some Americans who encounter difficulties initially opening an account (see below).
 Another advantage is that you don’t need an appointment to open a Post Finance account.
 Simply take a number at the Post Office, and present your stamped attestation and passport, to the person at the guichet.
 A disadvantage is that there are few Post Finance ATMs in the city, however you can withdraw cash at every Migros grocery store in Geneva.
 Ask for the computer banking option as it comes in handy, though it may take a few weeks for your account to be operational.